Yug34/megalith/src/content/blog/better-testing.md

 - The state of the front-end app is correct and is never something we don't expect.
 - The assumptions that we make about our code and it's state are correct.

-We essentially defined a set of "allowed behaviours" that the app's state system should operate in.
+We essentially defined a set of "allowed behaviours" that the app should operate in.
-And any time the app does something that we don't expect, we act on it.
+And any time the app does something that we don't expect, we know exactly what to fix.

-How did we do that?
+So, how did we do that?

 ### Enter: Assertions